 Part 1

-The Bible defines faith as the belief in what we cannot see or clearly understand and the conviction that what we hope for will come to pass.
+The Bible defines faith as belief in what we cannot see or clearly understand, and conviction that what we hope for will come to pass.

-Amid affliction, we exhibit faith when we believe in God and all his fullness—that which we cannot see—even though we have misgivings about him.
+Amid affliction, we exhibit faith when we rejoice in God’s presence and exquisite fullness—that which we cannot see—even though we have misgivings about him.

-We exhibit faith when we trust in the wisdom and logic of his grand plan—that which we cannot clearly understand—even though we dislike its details.
+We exhibit faith when we trust in the wisdom and logic of his grand plan—that which we cannot clearly understand—even when we dislike its details.

 Part 2